1. Sustainability TOP

 Isuzu Green Procurement Guideline

 The Isuzu Group has established the Isuzu Green Procurement Guidelines, which introduce our Charter on the Global Environment and summarize the environment-related requests we have for our business partners by type of industry.
 (Last revised: October 2020.)
-Through the Isuzu Green Procurement Guidelines, we obtain an understanding of Isuzu's environmental initiatives from our business partners, and at the same time request that they promote environmental activities.
+Through the Isuzu Green Procurement Guidelines, we will further strengthen our initiatives for environmental activities related to business activities and actively promote environmental activities in collaboration with our business partners.

 Communication with Business Partners